FireFly-S: Exploiting Dual-Side Sparsity for Spiking Neural Networks Acceleration with Reconfigurable Spatial Architecture: Background

 \subsection{Spiking Neural Networks Compression}

 As previously mentioned, SNNs are inherently sparse and event-driven, making them well-suited for efficient processing on neuromorphic chips.
-However, deploying SNNs on hardware platforms presents challenges due to their temporal dynamics and the memory requirements for storing membrane potentials.
-To overcome these challenges, researchers have explored various compression techniques, such as weight pruning and quantization, to further reduce parameter size and computational complexity in SNNs.
+However, hardware deployment is challenging due to increased computational complexity from temporal dynamics and a larger memory footprint from storing membrane potentials.
+To address these issues, compression techniques such as pruning and quantization have been explored to reduce the memory usage, and computational overhead, further enhancing the advantages of SNNs.

-Accordingly, Compressing SNNs through sparsity regularization and ADMM optimization was proposed by Deng \textit{et al.} \cite{deng2021comprehensive}.
+Accordingly, compressing SNNs through sparsity regularization and ADMM optimization was proposed by Deng \textit{et al.} \cite{deng2021comprehensive}.
 Chen \textit{et al.} \cite{chen2021pruning} introduced a gradient-based rewiring method, jointly optimizing weight values and connections for pruning.
+These pruning techniques provide two significant benefits for hardware implementation.
+1) Lower memory footprint.
+The reduction of synaptic connections can lead to fewer spikes and inactive neurons, which decreases memory access and weight storage.
+Additionally, the reduced input current allows for a smaller bitwidth for membrane potentials.
+2) Enhanced computational efficiency.
+Fewer operations are needed for pruned connections, reducing complexity in proportion to the sparsity.
+For a network with 75\% sparsity, the dense method processes 75\% of computations that are ineffectual on average.
+However, by incorporating sparsity detection logic, the same performance can be achieved with just a quarter of the processing elements, eliminating wasted computations.

-Putra \textit{et al.} \cite{putra2021q} developed the Q-SpiNN framework, which quantizes SNNs by exploring various quantization schemes and precision levels, guided by a reward function.
+For quantization, Putra \textit{et al.} \cite{putra2021q} developed the Q-SpiNN framework, which quantizes SNNs by exploring various quantization schemes and precision levels, guided by a reward function.
 Wei \textit{et al.} \cite{wei2024q} propose a Weight-Spike Dual Regulation method to mitigate the performance degradation caused by quantization.
+By reducing the bitwidth, quantization not only lowers the memory footprint but also directly addresses the computational overhead challenges in neuromorphic hardware by simplifying the arithmetic operations.

-However, while pruning can induce dual-side sparsity in both weights and activations, and quantization can further boost the compression ratio, there is limited work on effectively combining these two techniques during training, especially in a hardware-friendly manner that considers the efficency constraints presented by neuromorphic hardware for SNNs, such as fully integer arithmetic within neuron computations.
+However, while pruning can induce dual-side sparsity in both weights and activations, and quantization can further boost the compression ratio, there is limited work on effectively combining these two techniques during training, especially in a hardware-friendly manner that considers the efficiency constraints presented by neuromorphic hardware for SNNs, such as fully integer arithmetic within neuron computations.